- Official AM Facebook Page (AKA George Ben Sun)

 - Hype Machine

-ON TOUR JUNE 2013.
-La Musique Numerique (French for Digital Music) is the second full-length record from Los Angeles/ London electro soul duo AM & Shawn Lee out on May 7, 2013.
+On tour in Sep/Oct.
+2013!
+La Musique Numerique (French for Digital Music) is the second full-length record from Los Angeles/ London electro soul duo AM & Shawn Lee.
 Drawing heavily on late 70's French library, 80's Italo Disco and Sleng Teng dancehall riddims, La Musique Numerique pays homage to the beginnings of the digital realm often employing recording equipment from the era (Simmons drums, period drum machines and first generation digital effects).
 Themes of the album address new love (Good Blood), addiction (Automatic) and worldwide economic bitterness (Two Times, Suffer Like Me) and faintly calls to mind The Clash, early Scritti Politti, Grace Jones, Tom Tom Club, and Sly & Robbie.
 Of course all of this is laced with AM & Shawn Lee’s funky, fun and psychedelic charisma.

 "There is a definite charm to those early 80's digital effects, a certain crustiness...AM and myself were riding a magic carpet made by Casio circa 1981", says Lee.
 Made in between touring their debut album (Celestial Electric released on ESL Music), La Musique Numerique has a more focused sound...a more singular vision."
 The album is both fun and quirky and just happened to be where we both were at the time", says AM.
 "There was no discussion of direction.
 We seemed to be symmetrical in what we were both responding to musically."